-□ Original □ Amendment
+Original Amendment

 This form is for disclosing the receipt of travel expenses from private sources for travel taken in connection with official duties.
 This form does not eliminate the need to report privately-funded travel on the annual Financial Disclosure Statements of those employees required to file them.
-In accordance with House Rule 25, clause 5, you must complete this form and file it with the Clerk of the House, B-81 Cannon House Office Building, within 15 days after travel is completed.
+In accordance with House Rule 25, clause 5, you must complete this form and file it with the Clerk of the House, by email at gifttravelreports@mail.house.gov, within 15 days after travel is completed.
 Please do not file this form with the Committee on Ethics.